 \subsection{Mappings of indices}

 Perhaps the most significant difference between tensor- and symbol-oriented computer algebra systems lies in the comparison of mathematical expressions.
-In the symbol-oriented CASs the result of atomic comparison problem\footnote{determination of whether two expressions are equal, i.e. operation that is the main building block of such complex routines as pattern matching} is just a logical true or false, while in the case of tensor-oriented CAS it transforms into a complex pattern matching problem, which produces a complex object as a result.
+In the symbol-oriented CASs result of atomic comparison problem\footnote{determination of whether two expressions are equal, i.e. operation that is the main building block of such complicated routines as pattern matching} is just a logical true or false, while in the case of tensor-oriented CAS it transforms into a complicated pattern matching problem, which produces a complicated object as a result.
 The comparison problem of tensorial expressions will be revealed in this section through several examples.

 The most common question, which can be asked about two expressions, is whether they define the same tensor (to within a free indices relabelling).
 This question arises in such frequent routines like substitutions and reduction of similar terms.
 Consider the following expressions: